massalabs/massa/massa-grpc/README.md

 After installing `protoc`, you should be able to compile proto files using the appropriate language-specific plugin (e.g. `protoc --go_out=./ path/to/my_proto_file.proto`).

-After installing `protoc`, please verify that the `protoc` command is accessible by running `protoc --version` again.
+After installing `protoc`, please verify that the `protoc` command is accessible by running `protoc --version` again and ensure compiler version is 3+.

 To keep the documentation synchronised with our proto files, you must install `protoc-gen-doc`.
 You can use your package manager or download the binary from the official [GitHub repository releases](https://github.com/pseudomuto/protoc-gen-doc/releases) and add it to your system's `PATH`